cohesity/cohesity-powershell-module/docs/cmdlets-reference/register-cohesityprotectionsourcehyperv.md

 # Register-CohesityProtectionSourceHyperV

 ## SYNOPSIS
 Registers a new HyperV protection source with the Cohesity Cluster.
 The HyperV type can be a SCVMM server or HyperV Host.

 ## SYNTAX

 ```
-Register-CohesityProtectionSourceHyperV -Credential <PSCredential> -Server <string> -HyperVType <Object> [<CommonParameters>]
+Register-CohesityProtectionSourceHyperV [-Server] <String> -HyperVType <Object> [-Credentials <PSCredential>]
+ [<CommonParameters>]
 ```

 ## DESCRIPTION